bryanspms/Wii-Balance-Board/README.md

 Interface designs for the Wii Balance Board.

-Parts of the following project[^1] will be used for the actual connection and controler suport:  https://github.com/lshachar/WiiBalanceWalker/releases
+Parts of this project[^1] will be used for the actual connection and controler suport.

 ---